-Restoration of the biosphere through linking to wild Apis Mellifera.
+- Restoring the biosphere through linking to wild Apis Mellifera.

-Defining the fundamentals of apiculture with the principles of the life forces of Apis Mellifera.
+- Defining the fundamentals of apiculture with the principles of the life forces of Apis Mellifera.

-Bees are an inspiration for an (agro-) cultural, emotional, psychological and spiritual renewal.
+- Bees are an inspiration for an (agro-) cultural, emotional, psychological and spiritual renewal.

 In this pivotal time when life on earth is in transition on so many levels, the bees enter our awareness worldwide through their struggles.
 They can become an inspiration for a change in our cultural, emotional, and agricultural landscape.
-Steiner emphasizes that “we need to study the life of bees from the standpoint of the soul”.
+The Austrian philosopher Rudolf Steiner emphasized that “we need to study the life of bees from the standpoint of the soul”.
 In the end, the world shows us whenever the soul element is missing in our lives.
 The current plight of the bees shows us the repercussions of our limitations.
 As our life-long allies, the bees mirror our own struggle to live in this world.
 Their encouraging message is to wake up – to wake up to this fragile, wonderful and precious world, to wake up to a heart-centered reality.
 May we all wake up!